BlakeDerbin/gitlab-group-backup/README.md

 # Gitlab Group Backup Script

-Gitlab Group Backup Script is used to backup all project repositories from within a specified Gitlab group.

-This script will generate 2 outputs, the first will be the backup directory where the repositories are stored, this directory is also used to pull in changes for the repositories.
-The second output is a tarfile of the backup directory.
-Both of these outputs can have their own paths using the scripts flags below.
+Gitlab Group Backup Script is used as a solution to backing up Gitlab repositories in a group with 2FA enabled.
+Gitlab's API by default will ask for a 2FA code when getting an archive of a repository, it is also limited to 5 requests per minute for Gitlab.com users.
+This script uses the module gitpython to clone in new repositories and pull in changes for existing repositories.

+This script also support exporting repositories from a Gitlab export, currently the format that works with this is a single tarfile of any gitlab exports you wish to extract the gitlab repositories from.
+If you want to use this you will need to toggle this on in the config.yaml.

+By default the script will generate 2 outputs when backing up a group:
+* backup directory ( stores repositories and pulls in changes to them from remote )
+* tarfile of the backup directory ( only generated once per day )

+Both of these outputs can have their own directories by either specifying them in the config.yaml or when running the script using the user args.

+## Requirements
 To use get started using this script you will need the following:

 * A Gitlab token with both api_read & read_repository access
 * Your group_id from your gitlab group
 * Pip modules: requests, gitpython

+If you have Singularity installed you can also build the python_with_modules.def file for a container with everything needed to use the script.

 ## Running the script
 There a 2 options for running this script, you can either use the arguments below when running the script or modify the config.yaml file to run the script without using arguments.

 Argument | Use